Jayesh0706/kubernetes/authorization/rbac/README.md

 #### **2) Role Binding**
 - A role binding grants the permissions defined in a role to a user or set of users.\
-- A RoleBinding grants permissions defined in a **Role** to a user, ==group, or service account== within a specific ==namespace==.
+- A RoleBinding grants permissions defined in a **Role** to a user,  group, or service account  within a specific  namespace .
-- A RoleBinding grants permissions within a specific namespace whereas a ==ClusterRoleBinding grants that access cluster-wide.==
+- A RoleBinding grants permissions within a specific namespace whereas a  ClusterRoleBinding grants that access cluster-wide.
 - A RoleBinding may reference any Role in the same namespace.
 - You need to already have a Role named  in that namespace before giving role-ref .
-- A RoleBinding ==can also reference a ClusterRole== to grant the permissions defined in that ClusterRole to resources inside the RoleBinding's namespace
+- A RoleBinding  can also reference a ClusterRole  to grant the permissions defined in that ClusterRole to resources inside the RoleBinding's namespace
 - This kind of reference lets you define a set of common roles across your cluster, then reuse them within multiple namespaces.

 ```